Introduction to NDPC

 1995

-1995 First Governing Board of NDPC sworn into office by President Jerry John Rawlings
+First Commission of NDPC sworn into office by President Jerry John Rawlings

-On the basis of the Act, in February 1995, a Governing Board of the Commission was established, replacing the interim management and board.
-On 15 June 1995, President Jerry John Rawlings officially swore in the first generation of members of the Commission at the Castle, Osu.
+On the basis of the Act 479, on 15 June 1995, President Jerry John Rawlings officially swore in the first generation of members of the Commission at the Castle, Osu.
+Ing.
+Paul Victor Obeng served as the Chairman of the Commission, while Dr. Kobena G. Erbynn served as the Director-General of NDPC.
 Among the leading members were: Mr. Paul Victor Obeng (Presidential Advisor on Governmental Affairs) as Chairman; Prof. E.A.
 Boateng (former Head of the Environmental Protection Council and former Vice-Chancellor of the University of Cape Coast) as Vice-Chairman; and Dr. Kobena G. Erbynn as Acting Director-General of NDPC.
 Lt.-Gen. Arnold Quainoo stayed on as a member of the 35-member Commission.

 2002